coinhall/cosmes/README.md

 - Supports Station, Keplr, Leap, and Cosmostation wallets
 - Supports both browser extension (desktop) and WalletConnect (mobile)
-- Unified interface for connecting, signing transactions and arbitrary messages, and event handling
+- Unified interface for connecting, signing, and event handling
 - Signing of arbitrary messages (for wallets that support it)
 - Simultaneous connections to multiple WalletConnect wallets